 In case you didn’t know, Australia is a pretty phenomenal country!
 There is so much to see on this beautiful continent.
-It’s no wonder travelers often struggle to pick the best stops for their itinerary.
+It’s no wonder travellers often struggle to pick the best stops for their itinerary.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

 But the truth is, if you want to spend a few relaxing couple of days surrounded by stunning natural beauty, then you’ve got to add a Fraser Island tour to your Australia itinerary!
-We loved our DIY Fraser Island tour on our Brisbane to Cairns road trip.
+I loved our DIY Fraser Island tour on our Brisbane to Cairns road trip.

 Fraser Island, located just off the East Coast of Queensland is the largest sand island IN THE WORLD!
 It also happens to be a UNESCO World Heritage Site and one of Australia’s greatest attractions!